niceboygithub/AqaraCamera/README.md

 After enabled telnet, you need to finish the configuration before reboot G3.

+## ATTENTION :warning: : The Lumi company (Aqara manufacturer) started disable the post_init script and [telnet method](https://github.com/Wh1terat/aQRootG3#warningwarning-warning).
+If you still want to use this component, please do not update to latest firmware of the gateway/hub.

 ## Installation

 you can install component with [HACS](https://hacs.xyz),  custom repo: HACS > Integrations > 3 dots (upper top corner) > Custom repositories > URL: `niceboygithub/AqaraCamera` > Category: Integration